dell-asm/dell-cisconexus5k/README.md

 The cisconexus5k module allows the user to manage VLANs, aliases, zones and zonesets on a Cisco Nexus 5000 series switch.
 The module uses net-ssh and net-telnet to communicate with the switch.

 This module was developed by Dell which is why the name of the repo starts with dell-.
 The name dell-cisconexus5k does not imply a partnership, agreement or other special relationship between Dell and Cisco.
+Cisco Nexus® is a registered trademark of Cisco Systems, Inc.

 ##VLAN